Huegoxaga/notes/finance/README.md

     - Some indices reflect a combination of the market cap and growth or value styles, they are small-cap value, mid-cap value, large-cap value, small-cap growth, mid-cap growth and large-cap growth
     - there's no universal definition regarding the classifications
     - Valuation ratios and market cap are the companies change over time, stocks frequently migrate from one style index category to another on reconstitution dates
+- The `Total Return` of an equity security is the sum of capital gains and all dividends received divided by the purchase price
+  - For Depositary Receipts or foreign shares, source of return includes foreign exchange gains
+  - If investors reinvested the dividends received, they generate additional returns
+- The risk of an equity security can be defined as the uncertainty of its future total return
+  - Risk is often measured by calculating the standard deviation of the equities expected total return
+  - One way to estimate this is to use the `Average Historical Return` of the stock as a proxy for its future return and the `Historical Standard Deviation of Returns` as proxy for its expected risk
+  - Another way is to estimating a range of future returns over a specified period of time, assigning probabilities to those returns and then calculating an expected return and a standard deviation of return based on this information
+  - Putable shares are the least risky, callable shares are the most risky
+  - For shares with the same embedded options, preference shares are less risky than common shares for the following reasons
+    - Dividends on preference shares are known and fixed, and they account for a large portion of the total return
+    - Preference shareholders receive dividends before common shareholders
+    - The amount owed to preference shareholders if the company is liquidated is fixed at the par value of their shares
+      - There's no such fixed value for common shareholders
 - Volume is the amount of an asset or security that changes hands over some period of time(often daily)
   - The average volume is the average of the (daily) volumes for a specified period. e.g. `Avg.
 Volumn(10)` is the 10 days average, `Average Volumn(3m)` is the 3 months average
 - Valuation Ratios